HL7/davinci-epdx/source/pages/FHIR_Profiles_and_CDS_Hooks_Context.md

 The profiles referenced in this implementation guide use Argonaut (based on FHIR DSTU2) and US Core (based on STU3 and R4) or, where profiles are not defined in those specifications, profiles defined in the HRex Implementation Guide.

-The CDS Hooks call provides the Practitioner, Patient and Encounter identifiers.
+The CDS Hooks Appointment-book call provides the Practitioner (UserId), Patient, Encounter identifiers and an appointments object.
-Optional fields in the CDS Hooks context include:
+Optional fields in the CDS Hooks for PDex context include:
 * subscriberId
 * tasks